nomppy/nomppy.github.io/content/posts/dorm-crying.md

 (if you're really going through it).

 But when you live in a college dorm
-if you needed to cry, you'd just
+if you need to cry, you'd just
 have to pick between crying
 inside, or crying outside.